Dave Swift

-Dave Swift (born 11 January 1964) is a British bassist.
-He is best known for his work on the BBC2 Television program Later... with Jools Holland as part of Jools's Rhythm and Blues Orchestra.
+Dave Swift (born 11 January 1964) is a British multi-instrumentalist.
+He is best known for his work on the BBC2 Television program Later... with Jools Holland as part of Jools Holland's Rhythm and Blues Orchestra.

 Early life and education

 Born in Wolverhampton, England, Swift's musical experience began in the local school choir and church as a singer.
-Throughout his childhood Swift was exposed to the acoustic guitar, which both of his brothers played in trio's childhood home.
-His musical interest piqued, Swift was fourteen when he decided to take up the trombone at school.
+Throughout his childhood Swift was exposed to the acoustic guitar, which both of his brothers played in the trio's childhood home.
+His musical interest piqued, Swift started off on Euphonium but ultimately, at the age of fourteen, settled on trombone & Tuba.
+Under the tutelage on two peripatetic brass teachers at his school Alwyn Manley & Phil Johnson.
 In his hometown, the demand for bassists was on the rise, and Swift volunteered to join local bands.
-Swift's trombone teacher saw how quickly Swift progressed on bass guitar and encouraged him to also pursue the double bass, knowing that Swift would benefit from the ability to play both instruments as a professional musician.
+Along his brass playing Swift began teaching himself bass guitar.
+Swift's trombone teacher saw how quickly he progressed on bass guitar and encouraged him to also pursue the double bass, knowing that Swift would benefit from the ability to play both instruments as a professional musician.

 Swift turned professional aged 18.
 As a highly skilled sight-reader, and being well acclimatised to each of his three instruments, he became a session bassist in and around the Midlands.
 In 1988 Swift moved to London and quickly became involved in the session and jazz scene.